kstange/OPieMasque/README.md

 Thanks to [StormFX](https://github.com/StormFX), the author of Masque, for a ton of feedback and development tips and for creating a logo for the addon.

-Thanks to [Phanx](https://github.com/phanx-wow), the original author of the OPie Masque.
+Thanks to [Phanx](https://github.com/phanx-wow), the original author of OPie Masque.

 ## Licensing Information